lochungtin/Expedite/README.md

 ### <a href="Sudoku/README.md">Sudoku</a>

 -   Status: ✅ Complete
--   Web Game: 📒 Backlog
+-   Web Game: ✅ Complete

 ## Other Related Work